torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: Where do I find currently queued BPF patches that will be submitted to stable?

-A: Once patches that fix critical bugs got applied into the bpf tree, they are queued up for stable submission under:
+A: Once patches that fix critical s got applied into the bpf tree, they are queued up for stable submission under:

   http://patchwork.ozlabs.org/bundle/bpf/stable/?state=*